What are the responsibilities and job description for the Military Police position at U.S. Army?

 - Meet Tattoo Guidelines

-- Have no Medical Concerns
+- Have no major law violations

 Benefits

-- Monthly Salary (based on pay grade and time in service)
+- Monthly salary (based on pay grade and time in service)

-- Housing and Meal Allowance for Full-Time Soldiers
+- Housing and meal allowance for full-time Soldiers